-8.0 LANDSCAPING WORK
+8.0 LANDSCAPING WORKS

 - 8.1 All landscaping must be established generally in accordance with the approved plans (refer to condition 2.1).
-The landscaping must be constructed and/or established prior to the commencement of the use and the landscape areas must predominantly contain plant species that are locally native to the Central Queensland region due to their low water dependency. - 9.0 ELECTRICITY - 9.1 Underground electricity services must be provided in accordance with approved Operational Works Plans and the standards and requirements of the relevant service provider.
+The landscaping must be constructed and/or established prior to the commencement of the use and the landscape areas must predominantly contain plant species that have a low water dependency. - 8.2 Large trees must not be planted within one (1) metre of the centreline of any sewerage and/or water infrastructure; small shrubs and groundcover are acceptable. - 8.3 Landscaping, or any part thereof, upon reaching full maturity, must not: - (i) obstruct sight visibility zones as defined in the Austroads 'Guide to Traffic Engineering Practice' series of publications; - (ii) adversely affect any road lighting or public space lighting; or - (iii) adversely affect any Council infrastructure, or public utility plant. - 8.4 The landscaped areas must be subject to: - 8.4.1 a watering and maintenance plan during the establishment moment; and - 8.4.2 an ongoing maintenance and replanting programme. - 9.0 ELECTRICITY - 9.1 Underground electricity services must be provided in accordance with approved Operational Works Plans and the standards and requirements of the relevant service provider.